-With the glyphosate, the harvesting process will be speedy.
-According to data, 75% of the Rapeseed crops which are used to make canola oil are sprayed with glyphosate in the West portion of England in 2009.
+With glyphosate, the harvesting process will be speedy.
+According to data, 75% of the Rapeseed crops used to make canola oil are sprayed with glyphosate in the West portion of England in 2009.

-Apart from this, glyphosate can help the plants concentrate its energy on ripening.
-It can prevent the death of the crops, shorten the growth period, and harvest it early especially when the weather is not good.
+Apart from this, glyphosate can help the plants concentrate their energy on ripening.
+It can prevent the death of the crops, shorten the growth period, and harvest it early, especially when the weather is not good.

-However, whenever farmers spray the glyphosate when harvesting period is close, a lot of herbicide will remain in the resulting food products.
+However, whenever farmers spray the glyphosate when the harvesting period is close, many herbicides will remain in the resulting food products.

 Increase Yield of the Products

 For some farmers, the continuous use of glyphosate can help them increase the yield of sugarcane and sugar beet.
-The drying properties of the glyphosate can increase the ratio of fiber to sugar, which enhances the level of sugar in the cane.
+The drying properties of glyphosate can increase fiber to sugar, which enhances the level of sugar in the cane.

-If farmers can properly do the spraying and the use of glyphosate, there can be an increase of 300 to 600 pounds of sugar produced per acre of land, according to the farmers at Louisiana farms.
+According to the farmers at Louisiana farms, if farmers can properly do the spraying and the use of glyphosate, there can be an increase of 300 to 600 pounds of sugar produced per acre of land.
 This is indeed a 7.5 to 1 ratio of benefit-to-use.

 Prevent the Growth of the Weeds